Neo-vortex/VortexTunnel/README.md

 ### Replay Attacks

-The Custom Raw Socket Protocol, while designed for high performance and secure communication, is susceptible to replay attacks.
+VortexTunnel Protocol, while designed for high performance and secure communication, is susceptible to replay attacks.
 A replay attack occurs when an attacker intercepts and retransmits previously captured data packets, potentially causing unintended or malicious actions in the system.

 To mitigate the risk of replay attacks, consider implementing additional security measures, such as: